sojurner/Personal-blog/src/posts/culture/my-philosphy-over-the-years.md

 The modern age of _hyper consumerism_ has conditioned the human psyche to be **exteroceptive**.
 Consequently, it has convinced ourselves to be inadequate and that the missing piece to our wholesomeness is some form of external input.

-There are plenty of examples that illustrate this _emotional hole_ in our society, but perhaps the most recognized is that of the old & rich retiree with the shiny, new sports car, in attempt to fill a seemingly endless void.
+There are plenty of examples that illustrate this _emotional hole_ in our society, but perhaps the most recognized, is that of the old & rich retiree with the shiny, new sports car, in attempt to fill a seemingly endless void.

 Similarly, if we're feeling _sad_ or _depressed_, we assume we're missing something in our **diet**, or in need of consuming the right **drug** (again, all external sources).